 The following procedures apply to candidates taking the previous four -part oncology specialty examination prior to conversion of the examination format to multiple choice only: Candidates failing only a single section of the previous, four -part examination (essay, short answer, practical or previous multiple choice) will automatically pass that section and therefore the entire examination, once that section is phased out.
 However, candidates failing more than one section of the previous examination cannot pass the entire examination by default.
-Candidates must demonstrate mastery of at least 75% of the material on the Specialty Examination, i.e. they must have passed three (3) of the four (4) sections of the previous examination format for so long as they were offered; however if the candidate has not been successful in passing three (3) of the four (4) sections of the new, entirely multiple-choice format is fully in place, they must take both sections of the new examination in order to attain Board Certification.
+Candidates must demonstrate mastery of at least 75% of the material on the Specialty Examination, i.e. they must have passed three (3) of the four (4) sections of the previous examination.
+Candidates were permitted to retake previously failed sections of the earlier examination format for so long as they were offered; however if the candidate has not been successful in passing three (3) of the four (4) sections now that the new, entirely multiple-choice format is fully in place, they must take both sections of the new examination in order to attain Board Certification.